Shopping Basket

 How popular are foldable phones?

 Many phone manufacturers are stepping into the future with foldable phones – which are essentially tablet-sized phones, but you can fold the whole structure over (including the screen!) to create an average-sized smartphone with a screen on both the front and back.
 Samsung is one of the leading tech brands to pioneer folding and flip smartphones.
-Take a look at them on our website!
+But folding phones have been on the scene for a while now, and the talk of tri-folding phones (that's smartphones with a triple fold) could be hitting the scene soon.
+Huawei recently released a tri-folding smartphone in China called the Huawei Mate XT and Samsung unveiled a concept at CES 2025.
+The UK could be seeing tri-folding phones very, very soon.

 How can I control my phone without hands?